6 Hours / 6 CEs

 • Intended Audience

-• Forensic Psychologist
+• Forensic Psychologists

-• Mental Health Professional
+• Mental Health Professionals

 • Experience Level

-• Intermediate: Participants with some experience in forensic assessment and familiarity with previous DSM editions, aiming to deepen their understanding of DSM-5 changes and their impact on forensic reporting.
+• Intermediate: Participants have some experience using the DSM-5 in clinical or forensic settings and wish to deepen their understanding of recent revisions, their impact on forensic opinions, and common challenges in reporting diagnoses.

 • Practice Setting

-• Court clinics or forensic assessment units within hospitals
+• Court clinics and pretrial services units

-• Government agencies (e.g., departments of mental health, public defender’s offices)
+• Government agencies (probation/parole, public defender/prosecutor offices)

 Presented By

-Christina Pietz, PhD, ABPP, Forensic Psychologist at the United States Medical Center for Federal Prisoners
+Christina Pietz, PhD, ABPP Forensic Psychologist at the United States Medical Center for Federal Prisoners

 Christina A. Pietz, PhD, ABPP, is a Forensic Psychologist at the United States Medical Center for Federal Prisoners in Springfield, MO, and at Burrell Behavioral Health.
 She has completed psychological evaluations for federal courts throughout the United States, and she has testified as an expert witness in federal court, state court, and military court.
 Dr. Pietz is also Director of Forensic Training at the Forest Institute of Professional Psychology and Past President of the American Board of Forensic Psychology.
 Currently, she serves on the American Board of Psychology Board of Trustees as the representative for the American Board of Forensic Psychology.